 Staff

-The W3C Team includes 52 people working from locations across the globe.
-Read more about W3C’s functional organization.
-With a truly international flavor, the Team includes engineers from more than 10 different countries.
+The W3C Team is composed of 53 people of mixed gender, age and race who come from 14 different regions across the globe.
+With a truly international flavor, the Team operates primarily remotely and includes engineers and experts who work from more than 10 different countries.

 Browse by W3C teams